What is the best Chinese restaurant in Paris?

 From the moment you enter, the decor sets the tone: an open kitchen, a neon sign inspired by Asian street food, and captivating aromas.
 You can watch the cooks fold the dumplings by hand, in an almost hypnotic choreography.
 Here, everything is homemade.

-Lis beef and coriander dumplings literally melt in your mouth.
+THE beef and coriander dumplings literally melt in your mouth.
 The spicy chicken ones explode with freshness.

-Special mention to the Beef Bourguignon Fusion Recipe
+Special mention to the Beef Bourguignon Fusion Recipe.

 But the charm of the place doesn't stop there.
 In addition to ravioli, we enjoy Madame Li's tapas : caramelized eggplant, crunchy cucumber salad or even Peking-style scrambled eggs.